jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

         - if SVG images get created by exporting an ODG image using OpenOffice, then remove the string " embedded" in the font-family name that AOO adds

+- svnListRevisions.rex

+        - This tool uses "svn list --xml --incremental" to get the revision numbers of all files and directories under revision control from the supplied path.

 - bldoc_win: